Browsed by

 Was Jesus ‘ resurrection actually predicted with accuracy?

-Predictions of the mistreatment, execution, death, and resurrection of Jesus can be found throughout the Old Testament, as well as in the New Testament by Jesus himself.
+Predictions of the death and resurrection of Jesus can be found throughout the Old Testament, as well as in the New Testament by Jesus himself.
 Let’s examine a few of the scriptures in which these predictions can be found.

 Old Testament Predictions of Jesus’ Execution, Death and Resurrection